windyworldair/winbeef/README.md

   BeEF is a powerful penetration testing tool focused on the web browser.<br>
   winbeef makes it easy to install and run BeEF natively on Windows systems, enabling Windows users and penetration testers to leverage BeEF without a Linux environment.</b>
 </p>
-- ⚠️ Work in Progress – winbeef is under active development!

 ---